Downtown Bus Parking Lot Layover Facility

 The project would accommodate existing local bus routes that currently park on the street in western downtown, thereby making more on-street parking available to residents and businesses.

-The goal of the Downtown Bus Parking Lot is to free up on-street parking spaces and preserve existing spaces by providing an off-street location for buses to park between runs.
+The goal of the Downtown Bus Parking Lot is to provide a permanent off-street location for buses to park between runs, freeing up on-street parking spaces and preserving existing spaces.

 Currently, local buses park at reserved locations on downtown streets at the end of their routes, pausing for five to 15 minutes before their next scheduled service begins.
 This situation strains already limited downtown parking resources, creates additional congestion on local streets, and causes complaints from neighboring developments.